12740AE/AE_website/index.md

 *Signal Characteristics and Static/Dynamic Behavior*

 As shown in Figure 11, there is a short range between log 10 to log 100 g of force where the resistance drops from theoretically infinite kilo-ohms, to 10 kilo-ohms.
 The force required to reach the readable range of resistance is dependent on mainly the thickness of the sensor’s three layers and material.
 The error band (dotted lines in 11b) shows the expected accuracy for different force measurements.
 The greater the force measured, the less accurate resistance reading.

+### 2.3Signaling Processing and Conditioning

+*Decision-Making Process*

+We have two states of interest: door open, and door closed.
+The signal we expect to process is discrete and binary.
+Rather than calibrating each individual sensor to a ground truth, we decided to aggregate the results of 4 different sensors (accelerometer, light sensor, distance sensor and motion sensor) to detect whether the door was in one state or the other.
+The result of the four sensors is shown below.